-10. The following must also be observed or checked:
+- 10. The following must also be observed or checked:

 - regular inspection

 - fuel hoses and their fittings

 - battery terminals, acid level

 - gravity drainage pumps

 - control equipment

-11. There is a place to stow the life raft in the stern of the sailing yacht.
-The door is integrated in the deck superstructure.
+- 11. Furthermore, we recommend stowing the life raft in one of the locker seats in the cockpit.
 We recommend informing the crew before starting off of the existence of a life raft.
-The skipper must be convinced that the life raft is in proper condition and all lifesaving gear is available before starting off on a cruise.

-12. All sea valves should be closed when the yacht is vacated.
+The skipper must be convinced that the life raft is in proper condition and all lifesaving gear is available before starting off on a cruise. - 12.
+All sea valves should be closed when the yacht is vacated.